 Thank you for your enquiry for an EV charger installation at your home.
 It is a very exciting time and we hope to make the process of getting an EV charger as smooth as possible.

-We have developed a process to submit information and photographs to enable us to survey your electrical installation and charging requirements.
+We have developed a process to submit information and photographs to enable us to remotely survey your electrical installation.
 This process can be completed on a desktop computer or a mobile phone.
 Using a mobile phone enables you to take photos straight into the form.